 - FAILURE TO TEST – Even if everything seems fine, the architectural plan makes sense and the materials are good, a building has to be fully tested to ensure that it is safe.
 Building codes require this kind of testing but it is often ignored

-The reality is that many of the injuries that result from a building collapse or trench accident could have been avoided if the employer took the correct steps to ensure their workers’ safety.
-When a construction employer fails to uphold their duty to protect their workers, their victims can work to hold them accountable through a workplace injury lawsuit.
+The reality is that many of the injuries that result from a building collapse could have been avoided if the city or the owner took the correct steps to ensure the building’s safety.
+When a third party fails to uphold their duty to protect those under their care, their victims can work to hold them accountable.

-If you or a loved one have been injured on a construction site due to your employer’s negligence, contact the team at McEldrew Young Purtell Merritt today by filling out our form or calling 1-800-590-4116.
+If you or a loved one have been injured in a building collapse due to no fault of your own, contact the team at McEldrew Young Purtell Merritt today by filling out our form or calling 1-800-590-4116.
 We are hard-working lawyers for hard-working people.